Art Wittich

-Art Wittich is an American politician from Montana.
+Art Wittich (born 1957/1958) is an American politician from Montana.
 A member of the Republican Party, he was a member of the Montana Legislature, in the Montana Senate (2011 and 2013 sessions) from Senate District 35, and then the Montana House of Representatives (2015 session), from House District 68.

 Early life, education, and career

 Wittich is from Englewood, Colorado.
 He was a member of the U.S. Coast Guard from 1975 to 1979, as an enlisted quartermaster.
 He worked as a firefighter at the U.S. Forest Service and Bureau of Land Management from 1980 to 1983.
 He graduated from Utah State University in 1982 with a B.S. in economics/environmental studies.
 He received a J.D. from University of Montana School of Law in 1985, and began practicing law in Montana that year.
 He was legal counsel for the Montana Power Company and for Governor Stan Stephens.
 He was a civilian lawyer for the U.S. Coast Guard in Washington, D.C. from 1992 to 1994.

 Wittich then engaged in the private practice of law in Bozeman, Montana at the Wittich Law Firm, which had five attorneys as of 2011.
 In 2016, he was counsel for Greg Gianforte in Gianforte's dispute with the Montana Department of Fish, Wildlife and Parks over a public-access easement over land owned by Gianforte along the East Gallatin River.